Is There Really a National CBD Day?

 Cannabidiol, abbreviated as CBD, is a non-psychoactive phytocannabinoid that was first discovered in 1940.
 This part of the plant is thought to trigger a response in the endocannabinoid system in our bodies, which is responsible for regulating sleep, immunology and the perception of pain.
 Whilst there is no conclusive proof from research on its efficacy, CBD has quite the amount of positive press.
 Though, we are still in the infancy stages of research on the cannabinoid.

 As an important part of the cannabis plant, it only makes sense that someone decided to create a National day around CBD.
 Cannabis enthusiasts have for a long time celebrated the number 420 and its respective April 20th date.
 Having a completely non-psychoactive day to celebrate eating a batch of CBD cookies or dripping a dropper full of oil from a CBD 500mg bottle under the tongue is in line with how people celebrate the plant in general.
-Thanks to the improved perception of the cannabis plant, and more specifically CBD for potential medical* benefits, consumers have grown fond of the chemical and have been more vocal about encouraging research into its benefits.
+Thanks to the improved perception of the cannabis plant, consumers have grown fond of the chemical and have been more vocal about encouraging research into its benefits.
 National CBD Day is now an official holiday.

 If you are interested in creating a national day, you need to contact the National Day Calendar committee.
 When someone proposed making a National CBD Day, the National Day Calendar committee agreed to officially vote in the holiday.
 The motion was approved, namely due to the sweeping adoption and inquiry into the potential benefits of CBD, and adds yet another celebratory occasion to the calendar for medical and recreational consumers of the cannabis plant nationwide.